CloudDrift1/Yunnori-Game-/README.md

 # Yut Nori/Yunnori (윷놀이) - Traditional Korean Board Game in C++

 This repository contains an implementation of **Yut Nori (윷놀이)**, a traditional Korean board game, in C++17.
 The game includes both a **Basic** and **Advanced** version.
 The advanced version features enhanced functionality like login, save, pause, exit, loading games, and multiple players with different animal characters that have unique abilities.
+For more detail, check the <span style="color: green;">game_rules.pdf</span> file.

 ## About Yut Nori (윷놀이)